pymelea/Simple-Python-Application/README.md

 Simple Python Application

->> Implemented systems:
+Implemented systems:

     1. User signup with proper validations,
     2. user signin with proper validations,
     3. Database for user model
-    4. Signout
+    4. Timeline model

-I'm upgrading the application ASAP...
+    5. User Profile model
+    6. Signout and so on..